 Armenia continues breaking ceasefire with Azerbaijan

-News selected on topics and regions - oil and gas, business, politics, IT, the South Caucasus, the Caspian Sea region, Central Asia Ranking of the Azerbaijani banking sector Over the past 24 hours, Armenia's armed forces have 120 times violated the ceasefire in various directions along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry told Trend Feb.
-25. The Azerbaijani army positions located in the Farahli village and on nameless heights of Azerbaijan's Gazakh district underwent fire from the Armenian army positions located on nameless heights of Ijevan district and in the Shavarshavan village and on nameless heights of the Noyemberyan district of Armenia.
+News selected on topics and regions - oil and gas, business, politics, IT, the South Caucasus, the Caspian Sea region, Central Asia Ranking of the Azerbaijani banking sector Over the past 24 hours, Armenia's armed forces have 265 times violated the ceasefire in various directions along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry told Trend March 3.
+The Azerbaijani army positions located in the Kamarli, Bala Jafarli villages and on nameless heights of the Gazakh district and Kohnegishlag village of the Aghstafa district of Azerbaijan underwent fire from the Armenian army positions located in the Dovekh, Berdavan villages of the Noyemberyan district, Aygeovit, Vazashen and Paravakar villages of the Ijevan district of Armenia.

 Start the conversation, or Read more at Trend.